pippinbarr/SNAKISTS/process/to-do.md

 ## Design

-- Do not forget to review the #interesting tag in the [ists](./ists.md) document
+- ~~Do not forget to review the #interesting tag in the [ists](./ists.md) document~~

 ## UI thinking

 - **Did do this** ~~Should I pop definitions in somewhere, maybe after you select a level you see a definition, and then the game?
 Some of the ists are pretty confusing and I don't think it's all that interesting in this case to say the game defines them?~~

-## Still of interest

-- Absurdist
-- Imagist
-- Elegist
-- Narcissist (replica of Narcissm)
-- Subsist
-- A musical one?

 ## Testing

 - Play them all and note down issues/changes
+- Read through all texts
+    - Copyist bad outro
+    - Demist no outro
+    - Gist needs no-apple outro (e.g. you don't get the gist?)
+    - Typist should end on "REDRUM"
 - Send to J+M when done

+## General

+- Question of points - does every one need it? e.g. Onanist?

 ## Definition

 - Add menu button/keys if needed

+## Alarmist

+- Carefuls if you're ever next to the wall as well

 ## Checklist

-- Add "get moving"
-- Add "flirt with death"? (i.e. get within one tile of a wall or yourself?)
-Maybe a bit overwrought
+- **Yeah that seems bad somehow** ~~Add "flirt with death"? (i.e. get within one tile of a wall or yourself?)
+Maybe a bit overwrought~~
+- ~~Add "get moving"~~

+## Nudist

+- Implement skin shedding version

+## Obstructionist

+- Errors after quit (presumably a timer, presumably a setTimeout instead of a Phaser.Timer)

+## Persist

+- Some weirdness around restarting... feels like persist shouldn't be able to be restarted/menu'ed once it's there (should remove its ability and the indicator it can)

+## Twist

+- Feels underwhelming... could we rotate more stuff?
+Groups around their centre?
+The canvas?

 ## Typist